Click here to download our Modern Slavery Statement 2023

 Modern Slavery Policy

 supply chains.
-Tunnock's has a Modern Slavery policy in place that sets out the company's zero tolerance stance which is accessible to all staff via Shared Drives and Policy Folders.
-Tunnock’s policies and procedures will continue to be kept under review.
+Tunnock's has a Modern Slavery policy in place that sets out the company's zero tolerance stance, which is accessible to all staff via Shared Drives and Policy Folders.
+This policy was updated in 2022 and is

 TUNNOCKS SUPPLY CHAINS

 Slavery perspective and Tunnock's will continue to monitor its supply chain from a Modern Slavery perspective.

 Transport and Distribution

-A small, UK-based haulage company provides distribution and haulage services to Tunnock's.
+A UK-based haulage company provides distribution and haulage services to Tunnock's.
 The drivers employed by

 Tunnock's engage a small number of UK and international suppliers to provide materials used in the packaging

 Tunnock's will continue to monitor its supply chain in respect of Modern Slavery risk.

-This statement is made pursuant to section 54(1) of the Act for the financial year ending 27 February 2021 and has been approved by the board of Directors of Tunnock’s at a meeting on 6 April 2021.
+This statement is made pursuant to section 54(1) of the Act for the financial year ending 26 February 2022 and has been approved by the board of Directors of Tunnock’s at a meeting on 29 September 2023.